ValleyBell/qsound-hle/README.md

   The code originates from [libvgm](https://github.com/ValleyBell/libvgm/) and was slightly modified in order to remove libvgm-dependencies.
 - qsound\_vb.c/h
   New emulator written from scratch by ctr.
 Designed to be fast and produce accurate output.
+- patents/
+  The original QSound patents.
+Contains interesting information on the algorithms.
+They should have expired by now.

 ## Notes
 - There is no known game that uses the ADPCM channels.
 - The QSound program supports two different modes.
 The second mode features an additional filter.
 No game is known to use the second mode.